samuel100/Ignite_FineTuning_workshop/lab/workshop-instructions/Lab4_Deploying_To_Cloud/readme.md

     - **Tokens per Minute Rate Limit (thousands)**: 5K
     - **Content filter**: DefaultV2
     - **Enable dynamic quota**: Disabled
+1. Wait for the deployment to be complete before you can test it, this may take a while

 ## Test the fine-tuned model